Gérald Darmanin: Accusation by Sophie Patterson-Spatz

 A first accusation dates back to June 2017.
 Sophie Patterson-Spatz filed a criminal case against Darmanin accusing him of rape.
 The case was initially closed for procedural reasons.

-The investigation has been however reopened in June 2020 and Darmanin was cross-examined by a judge in March 2021.
+The investigation was reopened in June 2020 and Darmanin was cross-examined by a judge in March 2021.
 The non-consensual sexual encounter that Darmanin stands accused of would have taken place in March 2009.
 Patterson-Spatz contacted Darmanin in 2009 asking for his support to revisit a condemnation against her for blackmail and phone harassment of her ex-partner.

-Patterson-Spatz declared that she felt obliged to “slip between the sheets” in exchange for Darmanin’s support in her legal case.
-Darmanin does not deny having had a sexual encounter with Patterson-Spatz but declared that the encounter did not involve a quid pro quo.
+Patterson-Spatz said that she felt obliged to "slip between the sheets" in exchange for Darmanin's support in her legal case.
+Darmanin does not deny having had a sexual encounter with Patterson-Spatz but said that the encounter did not involve a quid pro quo.

 Accusation of abuse of weakness by a second complainant

 In 2018, another woman filed a complaint against Darmanin for abuse of her weakness, an offence under French law designed to protect vulnerable citizens.
-The victim under the pseudonym Sarah shared a graphic description of her two alleged sexual encounters with Darmanin with the French media Mediapart.

-Sarah is an inhabitant of Tourcoing where Dramanin served as mayor.
+The victim under the pseudonym Sarah shared a graphic description of her two alleged sexual encounters with Darmanin with the French online newspaper Mediapart.
+Sarah is an inhabitant of Tourcoing where Darmanin served as mayor.
 In 2016, Sarah contacted Darmanin to ask him to help her obtain a social housing placement.
 She described that in a conversation Darmanin placed her hand on his genitalia in an unsolicited manner.

-The alleged victim declared in respect of her sexual encounter with Darmanin that she “felt obliged to do it in order to get housing and a job.”
+The alleged victim said in respect to her sexual encounter with Darmanin that she "felt obliged to do it in order to get housing and a job."
 Letters sent by Darmanin to public authorities responsible for social housing attribution in France, in which Darmanin is asking for a placement for the alleged victim attest that Darmanin did intervene in her favour.
 The investigation was closed in May 2018 on the grounds that the complainant failed to evidence her lack of consent in her sexual encounters with Darmanin.
 External observers have pointed to unsettling similarities between the two sexual coercion cases.